-3.2 Refresh in Client
+3.3 Refresh in Client

-3.3 Change Members
+3.4 Change Members

-For a reference set association it is also possible to add and remove instead of only set the member.
-With ‘add’ an object or a list of objects can be added to the currently associated objects.
-With ‘remove’ an object or a list of objects can be removed from the currently associated objects.
+For a reference set association, it is also possible to add and remove an association (instead of only setting the member).
+For add, an object or a list of objects can be added to the currently associated objects.
+For remove, an object or a list of objects can be removed from the currently associated objects.

 4 Common Section